![NEW SOCIAL MEDIA BILL NAME (2)](https://www.schatz.senate.gov/imo/media/image/NEW%20SOCIAL%20MEDIA%20BILL%20NAME%20(2).png)

 America’s kids are in crisis

-Young Americans are facing an unprecedented mental health crisis. survey from the Centers for Disease Control and Prevention found that 57% of high school girls and 29% of high school boys felt persistently sad or hopeless in 2021.
+Young Americans are facing an unprecedented mental health crisis.
+A survey from the Centers for Disease Control and Prevention found that 57% of high school girls and 29% of high school boys felt persistently sad or hopeless in 2021.
 It also found that 22% of all high school students – and nearly a third of high school girls – reporting they had seriously considered attempting suicide in the preceding year.

 Social media is a leading driver of poor youth mental health.
 Numerous studies show that the more children and teens use social media, the higher their risk of being depressed.
 Similarly, studies have revealed that when children and teens reduce or eliminate exposure to social media for longer than a month, their mental health benefits.